Dajamante/Swedish_Politicians/frontend/README.md

-Site can be previewed at https://gits-15.sys.kth.se/pages/pontuscm/mvk-react/index.html
+Site can be previewed at...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).